 Grants for survivors

 There are funding opportunities for students who need financial aid after surviving a devastating disease.
 For example, The Cancer Survivors' Fund provides funding for young cancer survivors returning to college who volunteer to speak about their experience.
 There are a number of cancer scholarships available to help cancer pay for college.
 Contact local support groups and advocacy organizations to see what scholarships and grants available for cancer survivors going to college.

 Grants for international students

-For more examples of scholarships and grants based on other criteria that you could
+For more examples of scholarships and grants based on different criteria, conduct a free scholarship search.